 For example, we can generate a random number that can map to storage by taking mod using the total number of servers.
 Hence, the hashing is used to map the requests to various servers and get the work done.
-However, this concept is valid only when the servers don’t change and memory locations are known.
+However, this concept is valid only when count of servers don’t change and memory locations are known.
 Distributed systems often involve changing the underlying servers to handle the requests over a network.
 Hence to deal with such shortcomings of distributed systems and handle the requests over a network, we need a more efficient manner of handling and organizing requests for a scalable application.
 This is compensated using Consistent Hashing.

 Consistent hashing is an improvement over normal Hashing.
 Here, the user and servers are located virtually in a circular ring structure called the Hash ring.
-The ring is considered infinite and can accommodate any number of servers with/having no fixed allocation and assign them to random locations based on some hash function.
+The ring is considered infinite and can accommodate any number of servers with no fixed allocation and assign them to random locations based on some hash function.

 In distributed systems, multiple nodes keep on interacting with each other.
 Suppose we have five nodes in the system and there is a sudden increase in traffic, and to deal with this, we have to add more nodes to the system.
 Let us say we added two more nodes which make total nodes seven.
-If we are using normal hashing, we have again re-compute the mapping of requests as previously we were taking hash using five nodes, but now we have seven.
-Similarly, in case of maintenance or failure, the number of nodes decreases, and hence we again need to re-compute the mapping, which is genuinely very inefficient.
+If we are using normal hashing, we again recompute the mapping of requests as previously we were taking hash using five nodes, but now we have seven.
+Similarly, in case of maintenance or failure, the number of nodes decreases, and hence we again need to recompute the mapping, which is genuinely very inefficient.

-Consistent Hashing helps us in effective organization and distribution of resources by ensuring minimum reorganization of requests or users in any failure.
+Consistent Hashing helps us in effective organization and distribution of resources by ensuring minimum reorganization of requests in any failure.
 In Consistent Hashing, a hash function is used to map servers to locations in a virtual ring.
 The position of the server is just a random position obtained using the hash function.
 Consistent Hashing is organized in the following manner:

-Hence in this manner, the keys are assigned to the server in Consistent Hashing.
+So in this manner, the keys are assigned to the server in Consistent Hashing.
 The beauty of Consistent Hashing comes when we add or remove servers.